XxEN3RGYxX/VidDrop/README.md

 🎬 VidDrop

-VidDrop is a simple yet powerful YouTube downloader with a sleek modern GUI built using customtkinter and powered by yt-dlp.
+VidDrop is a simple yet powerful YouTube downloader with a very easy GUI built using customtkinter and powered by yt-dlp.
 Download your favorite videos or extract audio in just a few clicks!